 Step 6 - Choose your health insurance provider

 Once you have completed steps 1 to 5, you should have a better understanding of the type of health insurance you may need.
 Now is the time to get a quote and see who the best health insurance company is for your specific needs.
 Many people make the mistake of choosing the provider first, either because they have seen an advert or because they have been recommended by a friend.
 The truth is that the best health insurance policy for you is likely to be a very different policy than the one best suited to your friend.
-We would recommend that you speak to an independent health insurance specialist, such as Assured Futures* whose service we have vetted.
-Assured Futures has access to every health insurance provider on the market.
+We would recommend that you speak to an independent health insurance specialist, such as Howden Life & Health* whose service we have vetted.
+Howden Life & Health has access to every health insurance provider on the market.
 By speaking to one of its advisers, you'll be speaking to someone who has your best interests at heart and who will tailor a policy based on the benefits that are important to you.
-Also, the company promises to match the price of any like for like quote you receive from elsewhere, or it will give you a £50 voucher.
+If you buy your life insurance this way, you will receive £100 cashback - the offer ends 31st January 2024.

 If a link has an * beside it this means that it is an affiliated link.
 If you go via the link, Money to the Masses may receive a small fee which helps keep Money to the Masses free to use.
-The following link can be used if you do not wish to help Money to the Masses and not take advantage of any exclusive offers- Assured Futures
+The following link can be used if you do not wish to help Money to the Masses and not take advantage of any exclusive offers- Howden Life & Health